hdurgam15/ETL-Pipeline-for-Healthcare-Interoperability/index.md

 Provides a standardized, interoperable format for healthcare data exchange.
 The pipeline interacts with multiple FHIR resources such as Patient, Condition, Procedure, and Observation.

 ### Hermes Terminology Server (SNOMED CT)
-Enables terminology lookups—including parent and child concept retrieval and ICD-10 mapping—ensuring clinically meaningful data transformation.
+Enables terminology lookups including parent and child concept retrieval and ICD-10 mapping ensuring clinically meaningful data transformation.

 ### Primary Care EHR FHIR Server
 Serves as the destination system where transformed and enriched clinical records are loaded.

-### HL7 v2 (for Task 5)
+### HL7 v2
 Used to demonstrate legacy interoperability by translating FHIR resources into an ADT-A01 HL7 message.

 ---